vaaski/howtf/readme.md

 - 🔒 Securely stores your OpenAI API key in your OS keychain with [go-keyring](https://github.com/zalando/go-keyring)
 - 🙈 Lets you inspect the generated command before executing or copying it
-- 💪 Lets you describe your command as arguments or interactively to avoid having to escape special characters
+- 💪 Lets you describe your command as arguments or interactively to avoid escaping special characters
 - ⁉️ Can explain what any command does
 - 💅 Comes with a beautiful Terminal User Interface
 - 🆖 Cross-platform compatible